 And so, here are Gingerbread Pancakes, new-and-improved style, with a dairy-free option to boot!
 (I’m still perfecting the vegan version; stay tuned for that one).

 It’s Friday!
 We’re so close to the weekend, we can practically touch it.
 Not that it would be possible to physically touch a weekend.
 That’s actually kind of weird.

 But weekends rock, anyway.
 No more work for two whole days!
 No alarm clocks for two whole days!
 Two whole lazy mornings with lots of time for fun breakfasts!

-Anyway, here’s the recipe.
-Oh, and these are great with syrup, but we also love them with the harvest peach jam I made all the way back in August.
-Oh summer, I miss you.
+We love these just with plain ‘ol syrup, but we also love them with the harvest peach jam I made all the way back in August.
+Oh summer, I miss you sometimes.

 - 1 1/2 teaspoons baking powder

 - 1 teaspoon ground ginger

 - 1/8 teaspoon ground cloves

 - 1/4 teaspoon fine-grain sea salt or table salt